NASA astronaut Peggy Whitson to get presidential call

 Story highlights

-- Peggy Whitson is about to set the US record for most cumulative days in space
+- Peggy Whitson has set the US record for most cumulative days in space

-- She will surpass astronaut Jeff Williams' record of 534 days
+- She surpassed astronaut Jeff Williams' record of 534 days

-(CNN)President Donald Trump, his daughter, Ivanka, and NASA astronaut Kate Rubins will call NASA astronaut Peggy Whitson from the Oval Office on Monday to congratulate Whitson on her record-breaking stay on the International Space Station.
+(CNN)President Donald Trump, his daughter Ivanka and NASA astronaut Kate Rubins will call NASA astronaut Peggy Whitson from the Oval Office on Monday to congratulate Whitson on her record-breaking stay on the International Space Station.

-NASA says Whitson on Monday will officially set the US record for most cumulative days in space, surpassing astronaut Jeff Williams' record of 534 days.
+Early Monday morning, Whitson officially set the US record for most cumulative days in space, surpassing astronaut Jeff Williams' record of 534 days, according to NASA.

 Whitson arrived at the space station for her current stint on November 19, 2016, and is due to return to Earth in September.